movq/openbsd/gnu/llvm/llvm/docs/UserGuides.rst

 :doc:`Source Level Debugging with LLVM <SourceLevelDebugging>` This document describes the design and philosophy behind the LLVM source-level debugger.

-:doc:`How to Update Debug Info <HowToUpdateDebugInfo>` This document specifies how to correctly update debug info in various kinds of code transformations.

-:doc:`InstrRefDebugInfo`
-   This document explains how LLVM uses value tracking, or instruction referencing, to determine variable locations for debug info in the final stages of compilation.

 Code Generation
 ---------------